 - a.
 Create policy options to support those at higher risk for severe illness to limit their exposure risk (e.g., telework, modified job duties, virtual service opportunities). - b.
 Implement flexible sick leave policies and practices that enable staff and to stay home or self-isolate when they are sick or have been exposed. - c.
-Develop policies for return to service delivery after COVID-19 illness.
-(Further information related to this topic has been provided by the CDC and VDH.) - d.
-Train back-up staff to ensure continuity of operations
+Develop policies for return to service delivery after COVID-19 illness. - d.
+Train back-up staff to ensure continuity of operations.